 As a school we take time to assess all applications and include clear expectations around safeguarding and suitability to work with children.
 We apply these protocols and expectations to regular volunteers too.
 Candidates are expected to answer questions around safeguarding during their recruitment selection interview.

 We have three members of staff who may undertake the Designated Child Protection Officer role (Designated Lead).
 These are Mr Pointon (Headteacher), Mrs Hulbert (SENDCo) and Mrs Campbell (Senior Teacher).
-The person responsible for Safeguarding at the Academy Trust is Lizzie Jeanes (Deputy Director of Education).
+The person responsible for Safeguarding on the Regional Hub Board is Lindsay Fraser.

 We have stringent management and maintenance of our site to ensure it is safe and secure which includes management of visitors to our site.
 All visitors must sign in and wear a visitor badge and are escorted unless they have met our vetting requirements to work in school unsupervised.
 All internal gates are secured or locked during the school day.